 As your kingdom starts to grow, your citizens will soon be demanding greater luxury goods to keep them satisfied.

 If you’re looking for more of a chilled city builder, they don’t get more chilled than foundation.
 Other than the need to farm resources to expand your city and feed your settlers, there’s not too much of a grind with Foundation, letting you focus more on exploring your own creativity.

 Foundation is a completely gridless city builder, giving you much more creative freedom over your city than many other city builders out there, separating it as a truly unique building experience.

 Another unique feature in Foundation is the path system.
 Instead of laying out neat paths along the city, as your citizens travel they will create paths in the grass, the more these routes are traveled, the more pronounced the road.

 If you were looking for unique, look no further than Timberbon.
 Timberborn is one of the most unique city builders available, with players working to build and expand a city of beavers.

 Timberborn’s biggest challenge is surviving the elements, with dry seasons and droughts causing mayhem for your beaver villagers.
 You must be smart about placing dams and other buildings to keep the town going throughout the year.

-Timberborn features two factions to choose from, the Folktails, who are traditional beavers that build with wood, or the Iron Teeth, who have shunned wood in favour of science and iron.
+Timberborn features two factions to choose from, the Folktails, who are traditional beavers that build with wood, and the Iron Teeth, who have shunned wood in favor of science and iron.

 Having two factions to choose from makes the game feel fresh when switching between the two, offering much more longevity and completely changing how you play.